leo-prata/to-do-list-react/README.md

-# Lista de Tarefas com React
+# To-Do List with React

-Uma lista de tarefas simples feita para exercitar o uso do React.
+A simple to-do list created to practice using React.

-Possibilidade de:
+Features:

-- Criar
+- Create
-- Editar
+- Edit
-- Deletar
+- Delete

-seus afazeres, que ficam salvos no local storage do navegador!
+your tasks, which are saved in the browser's local storage!